AngelRicardoIA/gym-system-springboot/README.md

 - Delete clients

 The main goal of this project was to better understand:
-- Spring Boot structure
+- Spring Boot architecture
-- JPA repositories
+- Integrating JSF and PrimeFaces with Spring Boot
-- Hibernate entity mapping
+- JPA repositories and Hibernate entity mapping
-- MySQL connection
+- MySQL database connectivity
-- Basic CRUD operations
+- Web-based CRUD operations

-This is a learning project made as practice while studying backend development with Java and Spring Boot.
+This is a learning project made as practice while studying backend and web development with Java.